Hyundai recalls 100K more cars because faulty engines might catch fire

 The recall affects 2017 Tucson and Sonata hybrids.
 The company found rod bearings inside the engine may wear out prematurely, which could cause the engine to stall – risking an accident – or even increase the risk of a fire.

-Drivers who own the affected vehicles should take their car into a dealer, who will inspect the engine and replace it if damage is found.
+Drivers who own the affected vehicles should take their car to a dealer, who will inspect the engine and replace it if damage is found.
 Repairs will be made at no cost.

 Hyundai plans to mail out notification letters to drivers whose cars are recalled starting Nov.
 12. You can also call Hyundai customer service at 1-855-371-9460 and reference recall No. 209.